School shooting stems from fight in store parking lot, suspect tells police

 -Jatwan gets to school and stands in the corner hallway.
 Jatwan 'daps' with a friend and then spots Bobby come up on his left side.
 Bobby punches Jatwan in the left side of his face.
 Jatwan then puts his arm up to protect himself and grabs the gun from his pocket and shoots Bobby one time.

--Bobby continues to fight Jatwan as he is trying to push him off.
-The gun is hanging on Bobby's jacket so he grabs it.
+-Jatwan and Bobby continue fighting, Jatwan tries to push Bobby off of him.
+Jatwan once again grabs the gun.

--Jatwan doesn't see any blood, so he thinks he missed him.
-Jatwan was going to shoot again to scare Bobby but run into a classroom.
+-Jatwan doesn't see any blood, so he thinks he missed Bobby.
+Jatwan was going to shoot again to scare Bobby but runs into a classroom.

 Jatwan tells the teacher he "didn't want to do it."
 Shortly after, police arrive.